 Many people begin their formal vocations or ordination discernment process after attending any of these events.
 It’s also a good place to kick-start our exploration, meet others who are at different stages of their exploration, a good place to freely ask questions and network with others on the vocations journey.

 We have study grants for ethnic minorities who are in the vocations (ordination) discerning process and are undertaking either a course in Beginning Theology or in Christian Studies (CCS).
-To apply or enquire about the application process, please contact The Revd Prince Odoemena
+To apply or enquire about the application process, please contact Revd Tim Goodbody.

 Handbook on Enabling Minority Ethnic Vocations

 We recognise that our diversity is something to celebrate and it’s not always easy to find ways to effectively retain this celebration.
 Crossing cultures is not an easy process because of our diversity.
 When it comes to enabling vocations amongst ethnic minorities and other under-represented groups, it’s vital that we understand their story, their background, spirituality, worldview and values, in order to know them better and fully enable them to unleash their gifts and potentials.
 As a result, we are working on a handbook on Enabling Minority Ethnic Vocations.
 We have contributions from experts and people who are better situated, skilled and experienced in cross-cultural communication.